umarov-safar/laravel-openapi-codegen/README.md

 In the `openapi-codegen.php` configuration file, `you must define api_docs_url=to_your_yaml_file.yaml`.

 ### Contributing
-We welcome contributions from the community!
+I welcome contributions from the community!
 If you have any ideas for improvements or find any issues, please feel free to open an issue or submit a pull request on GitHub.

 ### License
 This package is open-source software licensed under the MIT License.